BR0kEN-/behat-drupal-propeople-context/behat/README.md

 Feature: Example
 ```

-The files for testing (images, documents, videos etc.) should be stored in `resources` folder.
-About directory structure you can read [here](resources/README.md).
+The files for testing (images, documents, videos etc.) should be stored in [resources](resources) folder.

 ## Examples